Hor Lor Is A Great Starter Durian Before You Move On To The Heavy Duty Stuff

 Which is why it is often suggested that rookies start with cultivars that are less in-your-face in terms of flavour and intrusiveness.

 The name hor lor is a Hokkien pronunciation of the word 葫芦 which translates to water gourd, or more commonly termed as calabash in the western English speaking world.
-It also has the alias labu which refers to the gourd in Malay.
+It also has the alias labu which refers to the gourd in Malay, and hulu in common mandarin.

 It is a cultivar that has a strong enough taste that does not shortchange durian’s reputation, it’s not heavy on the bitterness side to cause your face to wrinkle, and pretty affordable to the masses.